Revelation: Revelation timeline introduction

 • Revelation 1 - The introduction to the book of Revelation

-• Revelation 2-5 - Instructions and events for the young tribulation churches
+• Revelation 2-5, 17a - Pre-tribulation instructions and events churches

 • Revelation 6-19 - The tribulation

-• Revelation 20 - The millennial reign of Jesus Christ
+• Revelation 20 - The millennial reign of the Lord Jesus Christ

 • Revelation 21-22 - Eternity future and the conclusion to this book